-13. Increasing Aspiration & Social Mobility
+13. Increasing Aspiration & Social Mobility Contributes to Objective 4

 Partners view improving social mobility as a principle social policy goal.
 To achieve this requires the full backing of parents and carers, schools, post-16 providers, higher education institutions, statutory agencies and employers to ensure that young people can take full advantage of opportunities at every stage in their life from foundation years through to the world of work.